-- 1. DHR provides notifications whenever considering modifying existing class specifications, minimum qualifications, and screening and hiring criteria.
-Hiring Oversight shall review modifications to Class Specifications, minimum qualifications, and screening/hiring criteria, and may ask questions, or make objections or recommendations as appropriate. - 2.
-Hiring Oversight shall review all reported or discovered instances where hiring departments contacted DHR or CPD-HR to lobby for or advocate on behalf of actual or potential applicants or bidders for Covered Positions or to request that specific individuals be added to any referral or eligibility list. - 3.
-Hiring Oversight shall review all reported or discovered instances where elected or appointed officials of a political party or any agent acting on behalf of an elected or appointed official, political party, or political organization contact the City attempting to affect hiring for any Covered Position or other employment actions. - 4.
-Hiring Oversight shall review all reported or discovered exempt appointments and modifications to the Exempt List. - 5.
-Hiring Oversight shall review all hires pursuant to Chapter VI of the Hiring Plan, which covers the senior manager hiring process. - 6.
+- 1. DHR provides notifications whenever it is considering modifying existing class specifications, minimum qualifications, and screening and hiring criteria.
+Hiring Oversight reviews modifications to class specifications, minimum qualifications, and screening/hiring criteria, and may ask questions, or make objections or recommendations as appropriate. - 2.
+Hiring Oversight reviews all reported or discovered instances where hiring departments contacted DHR or CPD-HR to lobby for or advocate on behalf of actual or potential applicants or bidders for Covered Positions, or to request that specific individuals be added to any referral or eligibility list. - 3.
+Hiring Oversight reviews all reported or discovered instances where elected or appointed officials of a political party or any agent acting on behalf of an elected or appointed official, political party, or political organization contact the City attempting to affect hiring for any Covered Position or other employment actions. - 4.
+Hiring Oversight reviews all reported or discovered Exempt appointments and modifications to the Exempt List. - 5.
+Hiring Oversight reviews all hires pursuant to Chapter VI of the Hiring Plan, which covers the senior manager hiring process. - 6.
 When no consensus selection is reached during a Consensus Meeting, a written rationale explaining the candidate selection must be provided to Hiring Oversight for review.
-Hiring Oversight shall review these rationales for any concerns. - 7.
-Quarterly, Hiring Oversight shall review circumstances and written justifications for emergency hires made pursuant to the Personnel Rules and MCC § 2-74-050(8). - 8.
+Hiring Oversight reviews these rationales for any concerns. - 7.
+On a quarterly basis, Hiring Oversight reviews circumstances and written justifications for emergency hires made pursuant to the Personnel Rules and MCC § 2-74-050(8). - 8.
 Hiring Oversight may choose to review any solicitation documents, draft agreements, or final contract or agreement terms to assess whether they comply with the Hiring Plan's Contractor Policy.
 This review includes analyzing the contract for common law employee risks and ensuring the inclusion of the boilerplate language required by the Hiring Plan.
 Departments are not required to notify Hiring Oversight of all contracts or solicitation agreements or task orders.
 However, Hiring Oversight will review all contract and solicitation agreements for which it receives notice.
 In addition, Hiring Oversight will request and review a risk-based sample of contract documents from departments.
 On an annual basis, departments are required to provide notification of all contractors performing services on City premises.
 Hiring Oversight reviews these notifications for potential risks of Hiring Plan violations. - 9.
-Pursuant to the Hiring Plan, departments must notify Hiring Oversight of its procedures for using volunteer workers at least 30 days prior to hiring the volunteers.
+Pursuant to the Hiring Plan, departments must notify Hiring Oversight of their procedures for using volunteer workers at least 30 days prior to hiring the volunteers.